anrichtait/anrichtait/README.md

 * Scripts - A collection of scripts I have written that make my everyday life/tasks easier.
 Some are just there because.
 * Neovim and GNU emacs configs - I don't use emacs often anymore but it's there.

-# Future Projects: (Maybe looking for collaborators)
+# Future Projects:
-* Samantha OS
+* Pomodoro study tracker and timer
-* A qtile/i3 rice focused on following the concepts from the digital minimalism book by Cal Newport
+* Refactor my dotfiles (include qtile and bspwm)